AxelEricsson/MachineLearning/README.md

 ![Model Comparison](https://github.com/AxelEricsson/MachineLearning/blob/master/modelComparison.jpg)

+PLS, naive bayes and LDA performed very poor on the dataset and was excluded from any further analysis.
+Essentially it was expected that RF, boosted and SVM would perform better, but they also add model complexity.

-In sample out Sample error
+In sample out Sample error was measured across KnnPCA, Random Forest, Boosting, SVM

 KNN